dojo/docs/dojox/editor/plugins.rst

 * :ref:`dojox.editor.plugins.PrettyPrint <dojox/editor/plugins/PrettyPrint>`  -- **STABLE**

-  A headless plugin that improves the output format from dijit.Editor by structuring the tag indentions and text lines in a more easily human-readable way.
+  A headless plugin that improves the output format from dijit.Editor by structuring the tag indentations and text lines in a more easily human-readable way.

   **This plugin is new to the Dojo Toolkit 1.4.**